 The law on civil contempt is complex.
-It is recommended that you talk with an experienced attorney rather than handling matters on your own.
-At Stange Law Firm, PC, we are dedicated to working closely with our clients on family law matters.
+It is recommended that you talk with an experienced attorney rather than handle matters on your own.
+At Stange Law Firm, PC, we are dedicated to working closely with our clients on family law

 Defenses to Contempt of Court

-Contact a Civil Contempt Lawyer in the St. Louis Area, Kansas City Area, Columbia, Springfield and Beyond
+Contact a Multi-State Civil Contempt Lawyer in St. Louis, Chicago, Kansas City, Springfield, Columbia, Topeka, Wichita, Tulsa, Oklahoma City, Omaha, Lincoln, and Beyond.